How My Criminology & Criminal Justice MA Has Enabled Me to Support Victims of Domestic Violence

 My name is Lisinayte Lopes, I am originally from Sao Tome and Principe.
 I work as an outreach support worker for BAWSO in North Wales and my role is to support victims of domestic violence.
-I speak Portuguese as a first language which enables me to reach out to many people from the Portuguese community living across North Wales as well as victims from othernationalities.
-My role involves supporting victims, providing emotional and practical support, advice and information.
+I speak Portuguese as a first language, which enables me to reach out to many people from the Portuguese community living across North Wales, as well as victims from other nationalities.
+My role involves supporting victims, and providing emotional and practical support, advice and information.
 This also includes BME men who experience domestic abuse from partners and family members.

 MA in Criminology & Criminal Justice

-I gained a degree in Social Work in Portugal and last September finished my Master’s degree in Criminology and Criminal Justice at Wrexham Glyndwr University.
-I completed my research looking at Human Trafficking in North Wales.
-The research aimed to examine the issue of human trafficking in North Wales and offer a broad picture of current practices used to support victims and gain a better understanding of the perceptions of both the victims and the front-line staff working with them.
+I gained a degree in Social Work in Portugal and last September finished my master’s degree in Criminology and Criminal Justice at Wrexham Glyndŵr University.
+I completed my research looking at human trafficking in North Wales.
+The research aimed to examine the issue of human trafficking in North Wales, and offer a broad picture of the current practices used to support victims and gain a better understanding of the perceptions of both the victims and the front-line staff working with them.